 3. If you need something a bit more substantial to get yourself going in the morning, you can whip up some scrambled eggs, an omelet, or frittata with chopped arugula or chard.

-4. A warm bran, pumpkin seed, and zucchini muffin will also hit the spot and set you up for the day with a helping of fiber and protein.
+4. A warm bran, pumpkin seed, and zucchini muffin will also hit the spot and set you up for the day with a helping of fiber and protein (just be careful of the sugar content).
 Truly a delicious way to start the day.

 Eating Greens All Day Long